AqwamCreates/DataPredict/docs/API/Models/DoubleExpectedStateActionRewardStateActionNeuralNetworkV1.md

 # [API Reference](../../API.md) - [Models](../Models.md) - ExpectedStateActionRewardStateActionNeuralNetwork (Deep Expected SARSA)

-ExpectedStateActionRewardStateActionNeuralNetwork is a neural network with reinforcement learning capabilities.
+DoubleExpectedStateActionRewardStateActionNeuralNetworkV1 is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

 ## Stored Model Parameters